 - Emerging new types of workers & multidisciplinary health roles crossing traditional service barriers and delivery models

-Alternatively, you could progress onto the Level 3 Diploma in Health and Social Care or an apprenticeship.
+Alternatively, you could progress on to the Level 3 Certificate/Extended Diploma in Health & Social Care (VRQ) or an apprenticeship.